Trump says ISIL second-in-command Abu-Bilal al-Minuki killed

 US and Nigerian forces carry out a joint operation against the commander, who was deemed a ‘global terrorist’ in 2023.

-Abu-Bilal al-Minuki, alleged to be the second-in-command of ISIL globally, has been killed in an operation conducted by United States and Nigerian forces, President Donald Trump said.
+Abu-Bilal al-Minuki, alleged to be the second-in-command of ISIL (ISIS) globally, has been killed in an operation conducted by United States and Nigerian forces, President Donald Trump said.

 “Brave American forces and the Armed Forces of Nigeria flawlessly executed a meticulously planned and very complex mission to eliminate the most active terrorist in the world from the battlefield,” Trump said in a post on Truth Social on Friday.